rednafi/fork-purger/README.md

     --help                Show this message and exit.
     ```

-* By default, `fork-purger` runs in dry mode and doesn't do anything other than just listing the repositories about to be deleted.
+* By default, `fork-purger` runs in dry mode and doesn't do anything other than just listing the repositories that are about to be deleted.
 Run:

     ```
     fork-purger --username <gh-username> --token <gh-access-token>